benjavalero/replacer/replacer-backend/technical-design.md

 Package _finder.benchmark_ contains subpackages for each finder with different implementations in order to test the results and performance, and choose the best one.

-To work with regular expressions, the implementation included in Java is _regex-based_, which is the standard containing advanced features like look-ahead, look-behind, references, etc. On the other hand, this tool uses also an implementation which is _text-based_.
-This implementation builds an automaton from the regex and gives impressive performance improvements of 1 to 2 orders of magnitude for simple expressions.
+To work with regular expressions, the implementation included in Java is _regex-based_, which is the standard containing advanced features like look-ahead, look-behind, references, etc.

+On the other hand, this tool uses also a _text-based_ implementation.
+It builds an automaton from the regex and gives impressive performance improvements of 1 to 2 orders of magnitude for simple expressions.
 However, it doesn't include advanced features implying backtracking.

-Also, when possible, we try a simpler approach finding strings in the text without regular expressions, which usually gives even better results.
+Also, when possible, we try a simpler approach finding strings in the text without regular expressions, which usually gives even better results than the text-based automaton.

 In benchmarks, we usually compare a dot-plus with a negated character.
 In general, no big differences have been found between both, although the times with the negated character class are slightly better.